spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 ### Build_and_Prepare

-In this step, we build the Containers of each services that we are going to deploy (zed, yves, frontend, backoffice, backapi, glue, etc.)
+In this step, we build the Containers of each service that we are going to deploy (zed, yves, frontend, backoffice, backapi, glue, etc.)
-For the sake of simplicity, we will use only Glue and Zed in our exemples.
+For the sake of simplicity, we will use only Glue and Zed in our examples.

 ![Build_and_Prepare](./images/Build_and_Prepare/Build_and_Prepare.jpg)